-Finally, the OID grant is used by SCLS to fund certain expenses that the law firm is prohibited from charging to our major funder, the Legal Services Corporation (LSC).
-The Code of Federal Regulations specifically prohibits certain expenses and therefore are not allowed using LSC funds.
-However, using the OID Grant, SCLS has the opportunity to serve more deserving low income clients.
+SCLS also uses the OID grant to fund certain expenses that the law firm is prohibited from charging to our major funder, the Legal Services Corporation (LSC).
+The Code of Federal Regulations specifically prohibits certain expenses and therefore SCLS is not allowed to use LSC funds for these very important services for our clients.
+However, using the OID Grant, SCLS has the opportunity to serve more deserving low-income clients.
 If the client's legal matter is within the priorities of SCLS as promulgated by the SCLS Board of Directors, the OID funds, with other grant funds, will be used to assist that client with resolution of his legal needs.
-Examples include payment for local bar/section dues and rule making activities.
+Examples include payment for local bar/section dues and rulemaking activities.

 For each grant that SCLS receives, we use a pro rata calculation to assist with the operating costs of the law firm's costs of doing business.
 Each of the nine offices of SCLS are required to be charged a pro rata share of operating expenses.
-The OID funds from the State are used in this manner as a requirement for SCLS to perform its mission to provide equal access to justice for low income South Carolinians.
+The OID funds from the State are used in this manner as a requirement for SCLS to perform its mission to provide equal access to justice for low-income South Carolinians.